HipsterBrown/robo-wizard/packages/core/README.md

 While the above example demonstrates using the [History API](http://developer.mozilla.org/en-US/docs/Web/API/History_API), see the examples directory for how the [`history`](https://www.npmjs.com/package/history) and [`react-router`](https://www.npmjs.com/package/react-router) packages can be integrated.

-## Examples

-Check out the [examples](https://github.com/HipsterBrown/robo-wizard/tree/main/examples) directory to see a sample of usage with HTML and a few framework integrations.